bakkbone/bakkbone-florist-companion/trunk/readme.txt

 * ADD - option to change heading on Cart Cross-Sells section
 * ADD - Delivery Date column on WCFM Orders List
 * ADD - Integration with Petals Network
+* ADD - Automatically assign guest orders placed by registered customer to the matching user (so it appears in their order history when logged in)

 == Installation ==
 = Automatic installation =